mkenton/Mod1-Project-Venue-Finder/README.md

 #### Feature Details ####
 * This app takes two types of input.
 (1) Addresses representing locations of departure of everyone of the group.
 (2) Food or activity (pizza, bowling, Thai, etc.) to search venues for.
 * Address is provided one by one.
 This can be as abstract as a city name such as "New York" or as specific as "123 N Main st. ...", but we recommend providing specific input addresses.
 Each time you input an address, there will be a marker on the map corresponding to the address provided.
 * Additionally, there will be a marker representing the center point of all the addresses provided, with a circle highlighting the nearby area.
-This center point has the average latitude and longitude of all addresses provided so far, and is dynamically updated upon addition or removal of an address.
+This center point is defined as a point with the average latitude and longitude of all addresses provided so far, and is dynamically updated upon addition or removal of an address.
 * When the address input is finished, we can search for the venue of interest.
 The search word can be any activity or food (pizza, bowling, Thai, etc.).
-* The search result will be returned in a form of information of 4 closest restaurants (limited to 4 for the ease of display and help decision-making) by distance from a point defined by average of the longitudes and latitudes of all the addresses provided.
-This point is also marked on the map.
+* The search result will be returned in a form of information of 4 closest restaurants (limited to 4 for the ease of display and help decision-making) by distance from the center point defined above.
 * The search result information has (1) name, (2) image, (3) rating, and (4) address of the places.
-* Based on how attrative they are, the user can click the "vote" button to display heart of approval.
+* Based on how attrative they are, the user can click the "vote" button to display a heart of approval.
 The user can select multiple venues.
-Eventually, the number of vote count will be represented by the number of hearts displayed, and there goes the fianl decision for the group.
+Eventually, the number of vote count will be represented by the number of hearts displayed, and there goes the final decision for the group.

 ### Potential Improvements in the Future ###